 “We just keep checking our phones for updates and looking for where we actually placed,” Moreno said.

 Weaver’s goal is to make the Olympic trials cut coming up in summer 2020.
 Weaver won the state title in the 100-yard backstroke and runner-up in the 50-yard freestyle.
 He is the first Riverside state champion in 18 years.

 “The supportive people and all of the competition are the ones who inspire me every day to keep getting faster,” said Weaver.

 His dad is his swim coach outside of school and helps to motivate him, as well.

 Riverside’s only female Riverside finalist, Maloy, felt disappointment about finishing twenty-third overall.
 But Moreno had a different perspective.

-Moreno said the Riverside swim team is described as a supportive family, always pushing every member to work harder.
+Moreno describes the Riverside swim team as a supportive family, always pushing every member to work harder.